Charges for Four or More DUIs in Miami

 However, a 2008 Florida criminal court case (Statev.
 Kelly, 999 So.
 2d 1029, 1053 (Fla.
-2008)) established that a prosecutor may not be able to include certain prior misdemeanor DUI convictions and therefore must file a misdemeanor charge for a fourth DUI if all of these conditions exist:
+2008)) established that a prosecutor may not be able to include certain prior misdemeanor DUI convictions and, therefore, must file a misdemeanor charge for a fourth DUI.

-- Defendant did not waive right to counsel in a DUI previous case; and
+- Defendant did not waive right to counsel in a DUI previous case

 - Convictions were punishable by imprisonment

 Under Kelly, a DUI defendant bears the initial burden of proof to show under oath or through a written motion to the court that at least one of the prior convictions should be eliminated.
 A qualified DUI lawyer will be able to guide a DUI client through this process.